harmonicinc-video/AkamaiOPEN-edgegrid-node/README.md

 ![Build Status](https://github.com/akamai/AkamaiOPEN-edgegrid-node/actions/workflows/test.yml/badge.svg)

-This library implements an Authentication handler for the Akamai EdgeGrid Authentication scheme in Node.js for Node v[?]-18.
+This library implements an Authentication handler for the Akamai EdgeGrid Authentication scheme in Node.js for Node v14 and above.

 You can find the most up-to-date package in [NPM](https://www.npmjs.com/package/akamai-edgegrid) under `akamai-edgegrid`.